floatingsheep333/sentron-isfet-rpi-interface/README.md

 ## Future Work

 * Characterization curves for ionic strength effects on pH readings
-* Data logging and export functionality
+* CSV data logging and export
 * Measurement history and trend visualization
-* Additional sensor characterization tools
+* Additional ISFET sensor characterization tools

 ## Notes

-This repository is intended as a companion software interface for the Sentron ISFET pH Evaluation Kit.
+This repository provides a companion software interface for the Sentron ISFET pH Evaluation Kit.

-The implementation is based on the communication protocol and documentation supplied with the evaluation hardware.
+The implementation is based on the communication protocol and documentation supplied with the Sentron Evaluation Kit.